jvegasbsc/Docker/README.md

 useful, others not so useful.
 Right now, there are three main types of image:

 * **DSD**: Data science docker (DSD).
 This image has a basic data science stack that I use for everyday work.
-* **kern**: This is an image that uses the Kern suite repository.
+* **PulsarDSD**: This is an image that uses the Kern suite repository.
 It provides a small data science stack along with pulsar software.
 * **music**: A data science docker which also contains music analysis software.

 ### DSD Docker File